 Check Your EPF Pension Status

-You can check your pension status by visiting the website for pensioners.
+You can check your pension amount and status by visiting the website for pensioners.
 The website is https://mis.epfindia.gov.in/PensionPaymentEnquiry/.
 This particular website deals with all the pension related queries.
 You have to enter your Jeevan Pramaan ID.
 After doing that, you would get to see your pension status and other details.
 Another method by which you know your pension status is below

 i.
 Visit the official website of EPFO.